What is angina?

 - Education and counselling to learn how to reduce the risk for heart problems in the future.

-- Regular exercise.
+- Be more active.
 Yes, exercise can trigger angina.
 But moderate physical activity, approved by a healthcare provider, will help your heart health.

-Talk to your doctor about the most beneficial lifestyle changes for you.
+Talk to your doctor about the lifestyle changes that will benefit you the most.

 Control other medical conditions